 USCIS FOIA Request Control Number Status

-USCIS sends an acknowledgement of FOIA application receipt by mail.
-This contains the FOIA control number (receipt number) to track your application status.
+USCIS sends an acknowledgement of FOIA application receipt by paper mail with FOIA control number (receipt number) to track your application status.

 USCIS might first send a mail letter with UNC number in case they need more info about your identity.
 The UNC number is converted to NRC number after they have verified your identity.
 You will receive another mail letter with NRC number and PIN.

 The USCIS FIRST (online account) is useful only after you get NRC number and PIN so as to register and receive the document online.